York St John is committed to maintaining the highest ethical and

-standards in research carried out by its staff and students.
+integrity standards in research carried out by its staff and

-the University’s research and academic activity by considering
+is to support the University’s research and academic activity by

-policy and practice with respect to research ethics.
-From an
+considering policy and practice with respect to research

-staff or research student leading the project to consult the
+student leading the project to consult the Research

 - Matters of general principle and policy on research ethics, and